-Robert Moses long kept a vision of a city-that-could-be in the Model Room on Randall's Island.
+Robert Moses kept a vision of a city as yet unbuilt in the Model Room at the Triborough Bridge and Tunnel Authority headquarters on Randall's Island.

 Many thanks to the Metropolitan Transit Authority's Office of Special Archives and especially to Archivists Nellie Hankins and Mary Hedge for their generosity of time and knowledge and their care of an invaluable reference.